 8. They think of themselves as better than average.

 The final motivation for active trading, Statman argues, is the need to feel that we’re better than average.
 This need, he says, is reflected in the way that funds are marketed.
 He refers to two TV commercials, both for investment companies.

 One denigrates index funds as average, and concludes with a man standing on a stage as a sign lights up: “Why invest in average?”
 In the second ad, the announcer asks, “If passive investing was called ‘don’t try,’ would you still be interested?”
 The irony: Index investing is, of course, a way of ensuring that you receive returns that outpace those of the typical investor.

 Robin Powell is an award-winning journalist.
 He’s a campaigner for positive change in global investing, advocating better investor education and greater transparency.
 Robin is the editor of The Evidence-Based Investor, which is where a version of this article first appeared.
-His previous articles for HumbleDollar include Good for You, Better Than Timing and Writing Wrongs.
+His previous articles include Good for You, Better Than Timing and Writing Wrongs.
 Follow Robin on Twitter @RobinJPowell.